 The Company believes that employees are the core key to our success.
-A fundamental tenet of our management philosophy is to invest in our employees, and enable them to develop new skills and capabilities which benefit them as well as the Company.
+A fundamental tenet of our management philosophy is to invest in our employees, and enable them to develop new skills and capabilities which benefits them as well as the Company.

-The organization grew to more than 5,500 employees during FY 2021-22.
-To promote employee welfare, we organized camps for blood donation, COVID Vaccination, eye check-up and health check-up.
+The organization grew to more than 5,000 employees during FY 2022-23.
+To promote employee welfare, we organized camps for blood donation, eye check-up and health check-up.
 These initiatives received an overwhelming response from employees across locations.

 We believe that we are heading in the right direction on our journey to become a work place where employees trust who they work for, take pride in what they do and enjoy the company of the people they work with.
-In FY 2022-23, we will continue to look for ways to best harness the potential of our resources through various people management interventions including skilling people on digital, robotics and machine learning.
+In FY 2023-24, we will continue to look for ways to best harness the potential of our resources through various people management interventions including skilling people on digital, robotics and machine learning.